Alexco2003/GMRV-Activity/README.md

 * 🧪 **Lab Assignments:** Code snippets and solutions for weekly laboratory tasks.
 * 📄 **Presentations:** Slides and research materials for various courses.
 * 🔧 **Miscellaneous:** Small prototypes, experiments, and exams.
+* 📚 **Course & Lab Theory:** Theoretical notes, documentation, and study resources for courses and labs.

 > [!IMPORTANT]
 > **Looking for major projects?**